orgMINT/MINT/README.md

 ### <a name='anonymous-functions'></a>Anonymous functions

 MINT code is not restricted to upper case variables.
-Functions an be declared anonymously using the `\:` operator.
+Functions an be declared without a variable(i.e. anonymously) by using the `\:` operator.
 A function declared this way puts the address of the function on the stack.

 A function at an address can be executed with the `\G` operator.